pierre-haessig/french-elec/README.rst

 About the data
 ==============

 Data is available as 15 minutes averages.
+The richness of the content increases over time :

 * starting June 24th, 2000, *consumption* + *D-1 forecast* is available
 * starting July 8th, 2010, production data is also available (detailed by production means : nuclear, hydro, wind, ...)

 *Note* : RTE does't guarantee this data to be accurate.